Writer • Playwright • Writing Events

 WHAT'S NEW

 Debut novel Dancing In The Shallows now out, published by Fairlight Books.
-Available to order here.
+Available to buy here.

 OTHER RECENT HIGHLIGHTS: